 If you’re planning to hike and get out into nature, April-May or September-October are the best times to visit as everything is either in bloom or the leaves are changing color.
 Autumn is also when the vineyards harvest their grapes.

 The high season is July and August.
+This is the most popular time to visit.
 During these months the temperatures rise and there are slightly more tourists around.
-Expect temperatures between 17-27°C (63-81°F).
+Expect daily highs between 17-27°C (63-81°F).

 How to Stay Safe in Moldova